galasa-dev-archives/kubernetes-operator/README.md

 ## Ecosystem Install

-For installing using the default values you can simply apply a yaml like the one found in the `examples/basic.yaml`.
+For installing using the default values for your cluster you can simply apply a yaml like the one found in the `examples/basic.yaml`.
 This will use default values for attributes e.g storageClassName

 Certain values can be overridden, please see `examples/ecosystem_with_overrides.yaml` for details